Evidence-based creative arts specialist support services

 -

-Although retired from the NHS, Susan is working part time as Consultant Psychiatrist at the Adult Community Mental Health for Somerset Foundation Trust.
+Susan is working part time as Consultant Psychiatrist at the Adult Community Mental Health for Somerset Foundation Trust.
 During her 45-year-old career she has held several posts in the health service, in Policy development, and in the voluntary sector.

 Susan has worked as a Senior Clinical Advisor in the Department of Health from 2008 – 11, clinically leading the development of three key mental health policies for England: New Horizons, the consultancy and final strategy July and December (2009); and No Health without Mental Health, a cross government mental health outcome strategy for a people of all ages (2011).

 Before taking up the position at the Department, she was the Medical Director for one of the largest mental Health Trusts in England with over 100 medical consultants and 150 junior doctors, with a total staffing of over 3000 with a turnover for over £160m.
 She is a recognised expert in the field.
 She was awarded a National Gold Clinical Excellent award in 2003 and has acted as an advisor to a range of national bodies and other organisations helping to shape National Mental Health Policy.
-She has a long record of accomplishment in service development and improvement, clinically leading several large service redesign projects including an innovative arts project.
-She has a successful record of partnership working with a broad range of stakeholders including users, carers, GPs, PCTs Local Authorities, Healthcare Commission, Prison, Police, and Universities, commercial and voluntary organisations.
-She led the Trust R&D activities and has maintained a research interest.
-She has a long history of tackling discrimination and stigma, promoting diversity and raising awareness of mental health issues.
-She is passionately committed to improving the experience of Mental Health service users and carers.

 She has worked as Clinical Advisor with the Organisation of Economic Co-operation and development (OECD) on developing mental health outcome indicators across different countries and has worked as a Clinical Advisor for: Monitor giving advice on a Trust merger; and with The Centre for Mental Health on the implementation of the Mental health policy.